balladeer/effective-enigma/burrow/content/01_introduction.md

 Many would-be customers passed by, glancing at the food on display just long enough to decide that their hunger needed another cuisine.
 If Doiay were not so busy in the back, she would tell me to invite the passers-by over, offer them a sample, catch their interest and turn it into a sale.

-Another blue-coat approached the stall.
+Another dark blue-coat approached the stall.
 His tawny skin was not dissimilar to my own, though his hairy skin lacked the deep orange of my back scales.
 I put on a smile and kicked my stool over to the serving counter.

 "Welcome to the Hungry Human, what can I get you?"

-With the stool, I could reach all the food, though the man rose a good two heads taller than me.
+With the stool, I could reach all the food, though the man still rose a good two heads taller than me.

 "You have anything with rice or bread?"